ucsb-ds/pl-dev-team/lab/team01.md

 ## The two database tables in the starting code

-Your starter code at <{{page.starter}}> provides Spring Boot code with the ability to do CRUD operations on two database tables:
+Your starter code at <{{page.starter_repo}}> provides Spring Boot code with the ability to do CRUD operations on two database tables:

 * `UCSBDates`
 * `UCSBDiningCommons`